 A lot of studies on Electric vehicles (EVs) and Plug-in hybrid vehicles (PHEVs) have been accelerated over the past decade.
 Compared to the gasoline vehicle, EVs or PHEVs still faces one of the main challenges, i.e. the long battery charging time.
 In order to solve this problem, high-power low-profile battery chargers are required [1-4].
 In [5-9], isolated AC-DC converters using a matrix converter as a medium frequency AC-AC converter connected with the transformer at the primary side have been proposed.
-The matrix converter volume is expected to be greatly reduced compared to other topologies which employ a buffer capacitor because the buffer capacitor in the high-power application such as the rapid battery charger usually has to withstand a high current, which increases the capacitor volume.
+The volume of the matrix converter is expected to be greatly reduced compared to other topologies which employ a buffer capacitor because the buffer capacitor in the high-power application such as the rapid battery charger usually has to withstand a high current, which increases the capacitor volume.

-Generally, the matrix converters are required a commutation sequence at the switching timing of the power devices to prevent short-circuit at a voltage source and open-circuit at inductive components.
+Generally, the matrix converters are required a commutation sequence at the switching timing of the power devices to prevent a commutation failure, i.e. short-circuit at a voltage source and opencircuit at inductive components.
 The conventional commutation method is separated into two types, the voltage commutation method based on the input voltage polarity and the current commutation method based on the output current direction [10-13].
-The voltage commutation works reliably if the relationship of the input voltages is accurately obtained.
+The voltage commutation works reliably when the relationship of the input voltages is accurately obtained.
 These commutation sequences are the four-step commutation which is divided into the four steps to avoid the open-circuit and the short-circuit.
-Each step is turnedon or turned-off a switch into the two bi-directional switches depended on the voltage polarity or the current direction.
-The commutation time which is longer than the switching speed of the switching devices is inserted among the first-step, the second-step, the third-step and the fourth-step.
-Therefore, the four-step commutation which is the voltage commutation algorithm which greatly restricts the applicable control hardware.
-A life time and a reliability of the switching devices are decreased by the commutation failure which is based on the detection error
+Each step is turned-on or turned-off a switch into the two bi-directional switches depended on the voltage polarity or the current direction.
+The commutation time which is longer than the switching speed of the switching devices is inserted among the first-step, the secondstep, the third-step and the fourth-step to prevent the commutation failure.
+Therefore, the four-step commutation which is the voltage commutation or the current commutation is a complex commutation algorithm which greatly restricts the applicable control hardware.
+A a) Correspondence to: Jun-ichi Itoh.
+E-mail: itoh@vos.nagaokaut.ac.jp

+\ Nagaoka University of Technology.
+1603-1, Kamitomioka-machi, Nagaoka, Niigata, Japan 940-2188 life time and a reliability of the switching devices are decreased by the commutation failure which is based on the detection error.

 In order to simplify the control hardware for the matrix converter, two-step commutation methods have been proposed [5-11].
 Commutation time in the two-step commutation is half of that in the four-step commutation.
 This results in a short commutation time with a simpler commutation algorithm.
 In particular, the two-step commutation in [11] is achieved by zero vectors which is the switching pattern of the additional circuit outputting the zero voltage at the input terminal.
 Another two-step commutation in [6-10] uses both the voltage polarity and the current direction for the commutation.
-However, the main problem of these conventional two-step commutations is that either the additional circuit is required or the commutation failures still occurs at the critical area due to a detection error of the input voltage.
+However, the main problem of these conventional two-step commutations is that either the additional circuit is required or the commutation failures still occur at the critical area due to a detection error of the input voltage.
 A solution for this problem is that the commutation method is switched between the conventional two-step commutation and the four-step commutation.
 However, this solution increases the number of switching step and requires the implement of the two commutation methods.